Skip to main content

 });

-Here, we're using the chainConfig property to set the chainId and chainNamespace.
+Here, we're instantiating the Web3Auth MPC CoreKit SDK and using the chainConfig property to set the chainId and chainNamespace.
 The chainId and chainNamespace are the id and the namespace respectively of the EVM chain you're connecting to.
-We've initialized them for the Ethereum chain for this guide.
+We've initialized them for the Ethereum Mainnet chain for this guide.

-Additionally, sometimes you might face clogging in the network, due to the fact that the test network is a bit clogged at that point.
-To avoid this, we can use the property rpcTarget and pass over the URL of the node you want to connect to.
+Sometimes, you might face network congestion.
+To avoid this, you can use the rpcTarget property to specify the URL of the node you want to connect to.

 Authentication